-Philadelphia School District was named an Outstanding Visual Arts Community by the Pennsylvania Art Education Association (PAEA) in 2019 and 2020, in recognition of visual arts programs that are “rigorous, inclusive, highly accessible and highly visible.”
+Philadelphia School District was named an Outstanding Visual Arts Community by the Pennsylvania Art Education Association (PAEA) in recognition of visual arts programs that are “rigorous, inclusive, highly accessible and highly visible.”

-Franklin Learning Center Visual Arts majors gain a well-rounded arts education that exposes them to a variety of media and techniques in order to help them cultivate a strong art portfolio.
-Students will experience different types of art media ranging from traditional fine arts to digital and graphic design.
+Franklin Learning Center Visual Arts majors gain a well-rounded arts education that expose them to a variety of media and techniques in order to help them cultivate a strong art portfolio.

 Art Department Staff

-Mrs. Christina Xiao-Whitt has been the head of our Visual Arts Program since 2001, with Mrs. HeeYoung Yim joining the FLC team in 2016 and Mr. Andres Gonzalez joining in 2018.
+Mrs. Christina Xiao-Whitt has been the head of our Visual Arts Program since 2001, with Mrs. HeeYoung Yim joining the FLC team in 2016.

 Sequence Example for Art Majors

 In the 4 years at FLC, art students in the program should complete ten 1/2-year courses to meet the requirements for the major.
 All the art classes at FLC are 1/2-year long except for the level 2 courses and Advance Placement courses.
-Admission to AP classes during junior and senior year require application/portfolio approval by the art department.
+Admission to AP Art class during junior and/or senior year require application/portfolio approval by the art department.
 Students may complete an additional two 1/2-year elective art courses if there is room in their roster schedule.
+Senior Art Major students will do a senior presentation that overviews the growth as an art student in May to fulfill the senior project requirement for graduation.

 Courses Currently Offered